econya/yosis/README.md

 ### Deployment

-Not covered here, but also nothing special.
+Not covering all detail here, but also nothing special.

 If you need support and have resources, feel free to get in contact with me.
 Otherwise follow e.g. herokus or phusion passengers